smoore4moma/tms-web/README.md

 > This is a web front-end to [tms-api](https://github.com/smoore4moma/tms-api), a REST api for The Museum System.
 The architecture of this application is based on [Aurelia](http://aurelia.io), so it essentially an HTML5 app with no server-side code.
 You do not need to install tms-api as static json files are included.

+ALL SEARCHES RETURN JUST ONE OBJECT FOR THE DEMO!

 ## Running The App

 To run the app, follow these steps.